The Institute’s Founder & Director is Grace Gawler.

-Grace Gawler DHM (dist) DBSc ATMS Mem IPOS, has over 4 decades experience in supportive care medicine for cancer patients.
+Grace Gawler DHM (dist) DBSc ATMS Mem IPOS, has over 4 decades experience in supportive care medicine for cancer patients working as a cancer navigator and patient advocate.

 Grace is a rare synthesis of multiple cancer related disciplines.
 A deeply caring therapist with a deep understanding of modern oncologic treatments, including genomic diagnostic screening & testing, pharmaco-genomics, immune therapies and more.
 Leading oncologists around the world embrace working with her and appreciate her knowledge and thoroughness.